homebysix/repo-lasso/README.md

 - Careful submitting pull requests on initiatives that enact similar changes across the same files, because you might create merge conflicts.

+- Here's a one-liner that can add all repos to GitHub Desktop, if you desire:

+        find repos -depth 2 -type d -exec open -a "GitHub Desktop" "{}" '+'

 ## Getting help

 For help using Repo Lasso, first refer to the built-in help: